STAND. COM. REP. NO. 1646

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Human Services & Homelessness and Health that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1025, S.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1025, S.D.
+As affirmed by the record of votes of the members of your Committee on Labor & Tourism that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 99, S.D.
+1, as amended herein, and recommends that it be referred to your Committee on Judiciary & Hawaiian Affairs in the form attached hereto as S.C.R.
+No. 99, S.D.
 1, H.D.
-1, and be referred to your Committee on Finance.
+1.